SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 !listing test/tests/materials/lr_isolator/lr_isolator_shear.i start=[BCs] end=[Preconditioning]

-The response of the lead rubber bearing for cyclic loading in shear direction is shown in [fig:shearresponse]
+The response of the LR isolator for cyclic loading in shear is shown in [fig:shearresponse] below.

 !media media/materials/lr_isolator/shearresponse.png
       style=width:70%;margin-left:100px;float:center;
       id=fig:shearresponse
-      caption=Shear response of lead rubber bearing under cyclic loading.
+      caption=Shear response of the LR isolator under cyclic loading.

 ### Example 3: Response to seismic loading

 The following input file simulates the behavior of the LR isolator under seismic loading.
-A superstructure mass of 146890 kg is assumed in this example, and is defined at top node of the isolator using a Nodalkernel of type, `NodalTranslationInertia`.
-The three components of ground motion are applied at the bottom node as input acceleration using the `PresetAcceleration` BC.
-It is to be noted that a small time step in range of (0.0005-0.0001 sec) is required for seismic analyses, especially for accuracy in the axial direction.
+A superstructure mass of 146890 kg is assumed in this example, and is assigned to the top node of the isolator using a NodalKernel of type, `NodalTranslationInertia`.
+The three components of ground motion are applied at the bottom node as input accelerations, using the `PresetAcceleration` BC.
+It should be noted that a small time step in range of 0.0005-0.0001 sec is required for seismic analyses, especially for accuracy in the axial direction.
 It is recommended to iteratively reduce the time step until the change in the results is within a desired tolerance.